shsagir/play-area-sync/docs/craft-3-tune.md

 ### Large assets upload problems

 Most likely this is a setting within Craft CMS itself.
 The setting you are looking for is `maxuploadfilesize` and it's default is 16MB, please see the official [Craft Docs on that](https://docs.craftcms.com/api/v3/craft-config-generalconfig.html#property-maxuploadfilesize).
-This can also be caused by the `post_max_size`, `memory_limit`, `upload_max_filesize` or `max_execution_time` which you can set in the Dashbaord, but by default those are OK.
+This can also be caused by the `post_max_size`, `memory_limit`, `upload_max_filesize` or `max_execution_time` which you can set in the Dashboard, but by default those are OK.
 If that still doesn't help, check the [logs](/logging-uni) if you can find some meaningful errors.